montrealrobotics/vicon_data_server/README.md

 ```

 ## Run the server
-The server queries the Vicon data streamer SDK at a rate of 100Hz.
+The server queries the Vicon data streamer SDK at a rate of 1kHz, the rate that Vicon Tracker is set to will determine the actual rate that data will be received at.
+We found that connecting to the Vicon machine via ethernet helps to acheive the best update rate.
-The server can be run on the same machine as the client or it can be run on a remote machine, if running on a different machine to the client, run with "remote" in SOCKET_LOCATION, the defaault is "local":
+The server can be run on the same machine as the client or it can be run on a remote machine, if running on a different machine to the client, run with "remote" in SOCKET_LOCATION, the default is "local":

 ```
 ./ViconDataServer <VICON_IP> <RIGID_BODY_NAME> <SOCKET_LOCATION>